1000plus900plus40plus8/darknet-resources/CONTRIBUTING.md

 Make a PR with the contributions you want to make

-Here are some important resources:

-**TODO**

 ## Testing

-Right now only pytest is used for the python scripts
+Right now only pytest is used for the python scripts but feel free to include different testing framework for different languages

 ## Submitting changes